Elektrobit/nemos-images/nemos-images-reference-lunar/README.md

 * `qemu-system-x86_64`
 * `ovmf` (UEFI firmware)

-The `run_qemu_amd64.sh` script can be used to quickly execute the virtual machine with the correct configuration.
+The `run_qemu.sh` script can be used to quickly execute the virtual machine with the correct configuration.

 ### AArch64